Henry Vane the Younger

 Sir Henry Vane (1613 – 14 June 1662), often referred to as Harry Vane and Henry Vane the Younger to distinguish him from his father, was an English politician and colonial administrator.
-He was briefly present in North America, serving one term as the governor of the Massachusetts Bay Colony, and supported the creation of Roger Williams' Rhode Island Colony and Harvard College.
-A proponent of religious tolerance, as governor, he defended Anne Hutchinson and her right to teach religious topics in her home which put him in direct conflict with the Puritan leaders in the Massachusetts Colony.
+He was briefly present in North America, serving one term as the governor of the Massachusetts Bay Colony (1636-37), and supported the creation of Roger Williams' Rhode Island Colony and Harvard College.
+A proponent of religious tolerance, as governor, he defended Anne Hutchinson and her right to teach religious topics in her home; this put him in direct conflict with the Puritan leaders in the Massachusetts Colony.
 He returned to England after losing re-election and eventually, Hutchinson was banned from the colony.

 He was a leading Parliamentarian during the English Civil War and worked closely with Oliver Cromwell.
-He played no part in the execution of King Charles I. He left Parliament in disgust at Pride's Purge in December 1648 and did not return until weeks after the King's execution.
-He refused to take an oath which expressed approval of the King's execution.
+He played no part in the execution of King Charles I in 1649.
+He left Parliament in disgust at Pride's Purge in December 1648 and did not return until weeks after the King's execution.
+He refused to take an oath approving the King's execution.
 Vane served on the Council of State that functioned as the government executive during the Interregnum, but split with Cromwell over issues of governance and removed himself from power when Cromwell dissolved Parliament in 1653.
-He returned to power during the short-lived Commonwealth period from 1659–1660.
+He returned to power during the short-lived Commonwealth period from 1659–1660, following the death of Oliver Cromwell in 1658 and the failure of the rule of his son and successor Richard Cromwell.
 His fight for government reform, a constitution, and civil and religious liberties made him a man "too dangerous to let live" in King Charles II's view.
-As such, he was arrested under orders from Charles II following his restoration to the throne.
-After a long debate, Vane was exempted from the Indemnity and Oblivion Act, and was thus denied the amnesty granted to most people for their roles in the Civil War and Interregnum.
+He was arrested under orders from Charles II following his restoration to the throne in 1660.
+After a long debate, Vane was exempted from the Indemnity and Oblivion Act, and he was denied the amnesty granted to most men for their roles in the Civil War and Interregnum.